Feeleeps/F2FSLCAC/README.md

 - If Python says “audioop” is missing:
 - You are likely using Python 3.13 — uninstall and use 3.12 instead

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+You are free to:

+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:

+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- NonCommercial — You may not use the material for commercial purposes.

+For more details, see the [full license text](https://creativecommons.org/licenses/by-nc/4.0/).